IVRPowers/blog/content/post/coding/mobile-application.md

 **5) Showing the video.**

 When the user accepts the call, the onAccepted event is activated.
-If you use the same view for all the elements of your app, you must include the commands to hide the other elements.
+If you use the same view for all the elements of your app, you must include the code to hide the other elements.
 In this way, only the video will be displayed.

 ~~~typescript
 onAccepted:(userName) => {